Ada Nicodemou

-She hosted reality series Please Marry My Boy in 2012.
+Since 2000, Nicodemou has played the role of Leah Patterson in the soap opera Home and Away.
+In 2012, she hosted reality series Please Marry My Boy.

 Early life

-Nicodemou was born on 14 May 1977 in Carlton, New South Wales.
+Nicodemou was born on 14 May 1977 in Carlton, a suburb of Sydney.
 Nicodemou's parents were both migrants, who met in Australia.
 Her Greek Cypriot family comes from Limassol.
 Nicodemou grew up in Minto along with her younger brother.
 Nicodemou attended The Grange Public School, and the Johnny Young Talent School, where she learned to sing, dance and act.

 Career

 Nicodemou began her acting career in 1994 when she was cast as Katerina Ioannou in ABC1's Heartbreak High.
 Nicodemou was 16 when she successfully auditioned for the role.
 She was originally contracted to play the part for 12 weeks, but this was later extended.

-Nicodemou also had starring roles on Police Rescue, and Network Ten's Breakers.
-In 1999, she played Dujour in the science fiction film The Matrix.
-The following year, she appeared in an episode of children's series BeastMaster.
+In 1995, she joined the supporting cast of Police Rescue as receptionist Anastasia "Ana" Skouras.
+Nicodemou also had a starring role on Network Ten's Breakers.
+In 1999, she played Dujour in the science fiction film The Matrix, and during the following year, she appeared in an episode of children's series BeastMaster.

-Nicodemou has played the role of Leah Patterson (nee Poulos) in the television soap opera Home and Away since 22 March 2000.
+Nicodemou has played the role of Leah Patterson in the television soap opera Home and Away since 22 March 2000.
 Nicodemou originally auditioned for the role of Sarah Thompson in 1992, but Laura Vasquez was cast.
 She was later approached by the show's producers about the role of Leah.
 She was not asked to audition and was offered a six-month contract, which was soon extended.
 As of 2019, Nicodemou is one of the show's longest serving actors.

 In 2005, Nicodemou competed on and won the 3rd season of Dancing with the Stars with partner Aric Yegudkin.
 From 2012, Nicodemou hosted Channel Seven's reality series Please Marry My Boy.
 She made a guest appearance in an episode of Drop Dead Weird in 2018.

-In February 2021, it was announced Nicodemou is a contestant on Seven's Dancing with the Stars: All Stars and will compete with her original partner Aric Yegudkin.
+In February 2021, it was announced Nicodemou would compete on Seven's Dancing with the Stars: All Stars with her original partner Yegudkin.
 In August 2022, Nicodemou made a guest appearance on Home and Away podcast, Welcome To The Bay.

+Nicodemou is also the author of two children's books; her first book titled Johnas The International Soccer Star, was released June 2018.
+The picture book is about her son dreaming of becoming a soccer legend.
+Her second book Mia Megastar will be released in April 2024.
+The book is loosely based on Nicodemou's life and how she became an actress.